HazyResearch/deepdive/doc/calibration.md

 # Calibration

 Writing factors and inference rules using DeepDive is an iterative process.
 After the DeepDive pipeline is finished, you should inspect the results, improve your extractors, and modify inference rules.
 To make this process easier, DeepDive writes calibration data for each variable.
+[Refer to the calibration guide for more information](/doc/general/calibration.html).

 ### Defining holdout